Last updated April 20, 2020

 You can clean your dog's pads with a wet absorbent paper or a suitable wipe cleaning the dog's paws.

-It is especially important not to wash the dog's paws with hydroalcoholic gel, products containing bleach or wipes intended for the maintenance of the house.
+It is important not to wash the dog's paws with hydroalcoholic gel, products containing bleach or wipes provided for the maintenance of the house.
 We currently find dogs with burned legs.

 Can I walk my dog or go to the vet during the total containment set up to fight against the coronavirus?